-Restaurants won’t have any social distancing requirements.
-But visitors should still plan on making reservations for almost everything other than skiing far in advance.
+Visitors should still plan on making reservations for almost everything in advance.
 And, though reservations aren’t needed or available for skiing.
 Guests will want to have purchased ski passes in advance.
-Day ski tickets will be limited to prevent overcrowding.
+Vail Resorts does cut off ski pass sales December 2nd, and will limit lift ticket sales.

 Guests would still be wise to reserve ski and snowboard rentals in advance to avoid having to make appointments.
 Lessons will need to be booked in advance and may continue to not be as available for younger aged children simply due to staffing.